zeeshannisar/Transfer-Learning-and-Fine-Tuning-with-Pre-Trained-Networks/README.md

 In [Figure: 2](#size-similarity-matrix-and-decision-map) you have ‘The Matrix’ that controls your choices.
 This matrix classifies your computer vision problem considering the size of your dataset and its similarity to the dataset in which your pre-trained model was trained.
 As a rule of thumb, consider that your dataset is small if it has less than 1000 images per class.
 Regarding dataset similarity, let common sense prevail.
 For example, if your task is to identify cats and dogs, ImageNet would be a similar dataset because it has images of cats and dogs.
 However, if your task is to identify cancer cells, ImageNet can’t be considered a similar dataset.

 ### 3. Fine-tune your model:
 Here you can use the Size-Similarity Matrix to guide your choice and then refer to the three options we mentioned before about repurposing a pre-trained model.
-Figure 4 provides a visual summary of the text that follows.
+[Figure: 2](#size-similarity-matrix-and-decision-map) provides a visual summary of the text that follows.

 ##### Quadrant 1
 Large dataset, but different from the pre-trained model’s dataset.
 This situation will lead you to Strategy 1.
 Since you have a large dataset, you’re able to train a model from scratch and do whatever you want.
 Despite the dataset dissimilarity, in practice, it can still be useful to initialise your model from a pre-trained model, using its architecture and weights.